microsoft/VSProjectSystem/doc/overview/globbing_behavior.md

 # CPS Globbing Behavior

-In the new version of CPS support for MSBuild globbing is being added.
+CPS supports MSBuild globbing.
 This document demonstrates the behavior CPS will have as a user interacts with a globbing-enabled project.

-# Use Case - ASP.net Core
+# Use Case - ASP.NET Core

 This use case describes what happens to the users project file as it is interacted with via Solution and File Explorer.